BensonMuriithi/python/README.md

-These are inidvidual projects but I put them all in my learning python project.

-They were assignment projects as per the Learn Python The Hard Way book by Zed Shaw.
+Projects I've worked on in the course of learning Python using the book Learn Python The Hard Way book by Zed Shaw.

 If any improvements can be made do tell.